 The initial iA3G model rare-event simulation results on the random traffic scenario suffered from two problems that were not seen in random traffic simulations of the A3 model.
-One problem originated from the way how initial aircraft positions were generated in the random traffic scenario.
-The second problem was traced back to an overly sensitivity of ground-based conformance monitoring of an observed aircraft path versus its 4D plan.

-The first problem has been resolved by adding the following test in the generation of random traffic situations: if an initial aircraft position is closer than 5 NM to any of the neighbouring aircraft positions, then another random initial aircraft position is generated.
+The first problem originated from the way how initial aircraft positions were generated in the random traffic scenario.
+This has been resolved by adding the following test in the generation of random traffic situations: if an initial aircraft position is closer than 5 NM to any of the neighbouring aircraft positions, then another random initial aircraft position is generated.

-The second problem was resolved by adopting the following changes in the conformance monitoring in the MTCR-IIS of the iA3G model:
+The second problem has been traced back to a too high sensitivity of ground-based conformance monitoring of an observed aircraft path versus its 4D plan.
+This was resolved by adopting the following changes in the conformance monitoring in the MTCR-IIS of the iA3G model: